Kingxukai/linux/Documentation/gpu/zynqmp.rst

 Xilinx ZynqMP Ultrascale+ DisplayPort Subsystem
 ===============================================

-This subsystem handles DisplayPort video and audio output on the ZynqMP.
-It supports in-memory framebuffers with the DisplayPort DMA controller (xilinx-dpdma), as well as "live" video and audio from the programmable logic (PL).
+This subsystem handles DisplayPort video and audio output on the woke ZynqMP.
+It supports in-memory framebuffers with the woke DisplayPort DMA controller (xilinx-dpdma), as well as "live" video and audio from the woke programmable logic (PL).
 This subsystem can perform several transformations, including color space conversion, alpha blending, and audio mixing, although not all features are currently supported.